keycloak/keycloak/examples/broker/saml-broker-authentication/README.md

     }

-The *saml-broker-authentication-realm.json* realm provides the configuration for the application and also the necessary configuration to setup an identity provider to broker the SAML Identity Provider from the other realm.
+The *saml-broker-authentication-realm.json* realm provides the configuration for the application and also the necessary configuration to set up an identity provider to broker the SAML Identity Provider from the other realm.

     {
       "id" : "saml-identity-provider",